(and they have nothing to do with POPIA really)

 It has become clear in recent years that the proper treatment of their personal information matters to consumers (we have tested this), but why should it matter to the businesses who are using the information?
-Put differently, how can a business justify spending money on and committing resources to complying with the Protection of Personal Information Act (POPI)?
-Because POPI compliance and the risk of not treating personal information with care is about much more than legal compliance.
+Put differently, how can a business justify spending money on and committing resources to complying with the Protection of Personal Information Act (POPIA)?
+Because POPIA compliance and the risk of not treating personal information with care is about much more than legal compliance.

 For most businesses PI is an asset.
-Whether it is central to its services or only used for marketing, there is value to having PI which is of a good quality (which is one of the requirements of POPI compliance) and is kept secure (another requirement).
+Whether it is central to its services or only used for marketing, there is value to having PI which is of a good quality (which is one of the requirements of POPIA compliance) and is kept secure (another requirement).
 The loss of or damage to this asset results (often directly) in loss of profit.